 Have you ever wondered how to clean a greasy, dirty stove?
 You’re not alone.
 We get it.
 Stoves accumulate grease and dirt, especially when used to cook all sorts of things and left dirty overnight.
 Fat builds up on your stovetop over time, making it look disgusting and feel gross to touch.
 But don’t worry!
 There is hope!
-This blog will explain how to clean it up with a few products and a little elbow grease.
+This blog will explain how to clean it up with a few products and some elbow grease.
 If this sounds like something that interests you keep reading; you are about to discover how to clean a dirty and greasy stove with ammonia, cling film soaked overnight right here today!

 We will be using ammonia for this, and you need to be careful with this product because it is very toxic.
-Be sure to only work with this stuff in a ventilated area or outside, wear gloves, a face mask(to protect you from the fumes), and safety goggles during the process.
+Be sure to only work with this stuff in a ventilated area or outside, and wear gloves, a face mask(to protect you from the fumes), and safety goggles during the process.
 Remember that you are working with a highly flammable chemical.
 Ammonia is irritating and corrosive; if you breathe too much of it in, it can burn your nose and lungs; it can also burn your eyes too much and lead to respiratory distress.

 Let’s start cleaning!